Rock Mountain Bible Camp Health & Safety Plan

 - Hand sanitizer & disinfectant will be available to guests in the dining room.

 - The dining room will be sanitized after each use, including all high-touch surfaces such as light switches, tables, chairs, and drink machines.

 Cabins & Lodging

 - Our main camp cabins include built in barriers between beds, increasing the distance between each camper.
 Campers should sleep head-to-toe, or be staggered in order to maximize the distance between each person, as recommended by the CDC.

 - Outdoor recreation spaces, including the fields, hiking trails, disc golf, and volleyball are available to use without restriction.

 - The lake and boats will be available, with self-serve disinfectant provided, in addition to the RMBC disinfecting procedures.

-- The pool area will be limited to 50% occupancy (35 persons), and social distancing protocols in place.
+- The pool area will be limited to 75% maximum occupancy (54 persons).

 - Facilitated activities such as laser tag, zip-line, ropes course, and archery will be available and sanitized in between each user or family/cabin group.
 Activities and availability will be adjusted as needed to maintain group safety.